temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="python">

-To send a Signal from to the Workflow, use the [`signal`](https://python.temporal.io/temporalio.client.workflowhandle#signal) method from the [`WorkflowHandle`](https://python.temporal.io/temporalio.client.workflowhandle) class.
+To send a Signal to the Workflow, use the [`signal`](https://python.temporal.io/temporalio.client.workflowhandle#signal) method from the [`WorkflowHandle`](https://python.temporal.io/temporalio.client.workflowhandle) class.

-This will signal for `run_id` if present.
+This will signal for `run_id` if the Workflow is present.

 ```python
 await handle.signal("some signal")